NecipAkgz/vscode-code-autocomplete/README.md

 - `tabnine.maxNumberOfResults`: maximum number of results returned by TabNine
 - `tabnine.disabledLanguagesIds`: list of languages IDs to disable
 - `tabnine.requestTimeout`: timeout in milliseconds after which TabNine request is terminated
+- `tabnine.charLimit`: maximum number of characters before and after your current position is sent to TabNine

 </details>